yesriverman/UnrealEngine4-EZ-Mobile-Ads/README.md

 # Install

+1、If your project is a pure blueprint project, please add an empty c++ class to the project, or else the plugin may not be compile.

-1、Copy Plugins folder to your project root folder, double click to open your game project as usual, the engine will notify you to compile the plugin, confirm to compile the plugin, wait several minutes(3-5), the editor will lauched.
+2、Copy Plugins folder to your project root folder, double click to open your game project as usual, the engine will notify you to compile the plugin, confirm to compile the plugin, wait several minutes(3-5), the editor will lauched.
+If there is  any problem(UBT is complicate, and some bugs), please contact me let me help you to fix it.

 # Usage